jeffreyadams/atlasofliegroups-docs/linux_installation.rst

 The path argument tells atlas where to find the scripts, and ``all`` says to load most of the scripts (not including a few which are under development).

+Unfortunately with the precompiled software readline (command line tools) does not work.
+For this reason we recommend installing from source.